JonasAlfredsson/docker-nginx-certbot/README.md

 ## Before You Start
 1. This guide expects you to already own a domain which points at the correct IP address, and that you have both port `80` and `443` correctly forwarded if you are behind NAT.
 Otherwise I recommend [DuckDNS][12] as a Dynamic DNS provider, and then either search on how to port forward on your router or maybe find it [here][13].

-2. I suggest you read at least the first two sections in the [Good to Know][good-to-know] documentation, since this will give you some important tips on how to create a basic server config, and how to use the Let's Encrypt staging servers in order to not get rate limited.
+2. I suggest you read at least the first two sections in the [Good to Know](./docs/good_to_know.md) documentation, since this will give you some important tips on how to create a basic server config, and how to use the Let's Encrypt staging servers in order to not get rate limited.

 3. I don't think it is necessary to mention if you managed to find this repository, but you will need to have [Docker][11] installed for this to